input-output-hk/hermes/docs/src/architecture/05_building_block_view/hermes_core.md

 icon: material/engine
 ---

-# Hermes core
+# Hermes engine

-*Hermes core* represents an event-driven system running on top of the WASM runtime utilizing [WASM component model](https://component-model.bytecodealliance.org/design/why-component-model.html) approach.
+*Hermes engine* represents an event-driven system running on top of the WASM runtime utilizing [WASM component model](https://component-model.bytecodealliance.org/design/why-component-model.html) approach.
 Every user's application is expected to be compiled as a WASM module, which means that it could be developed on any language with the WASM support e.g. Java, C, Rust, Go etc.